flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 Question: Please explain the meanings of 'Small' in Sic Bo.
 Answer: This bet wins if the total sum of the three dice is between 4 and 10 (excluding triples).
 Numbers 4 to 10 fall within the 'Small' range.

+Question: How many dice are typically rolled in a round of Sic Bo?
+Answer: In Sic Bo, three dice are typically rolled in each round.
+Players place bets on various combinations or outcomes based on the results of these three dice.
+The combination of the dice determines the winners and payouts for each round of the game.

+Question: What casino games do you recommend I play?
+Answer: It depends on your preferences!
+If you enjoy games of chance and luck, you might try slots, roulette, or baccarat.
+For those who prefer strategy-based games, blackjack and poker could be great options.
+Each game offers a unique experience, so it's worth exploring a few to find what suits your style and interests best.

+Question: What type of bet offers the highest payout in roulette?
+Answer: The bet type that offers the highest payout in roulette is the "Straight Up" bet.
+This bet involves placing chips on a single number and offers a payout of 35 to 1 if the ball lands on the chosen number.

+Question: What is the 'All Bet' in Sic Bo?
+Answer: The 'All Bet' in Sic Bo is a betting option where you wager that all three dice will show the same specific number.
+If successful, this bet typically pays out at odds of 150 to 1.
+It's a high-risk, high-reward type of bet due to the rarity of all three dice landing on the same number.

+Question: What does the 'Any Triple' bet represent in Sic Bo in terms of dice combinations?
+Answer: The 'Any Triple' bet in Sic Bo represents a wager that all three dice will show the same number, but it doesn’t specify which number will appear.
+This bet wins if all three dice display the same value, regardless of the number itself.
+For example, if the outcome is 1-1-1, 2-2-2, 3-3-3, and so on, the 'Any Triple' bet wins.

+Question: In Sic Bo, is the 'Triple Bet' related to specific dice numbers?
+If so, which dice numbers does it refer to?
+Answer: Yes, in Sic Bo, the 'Triple Bet' is related to specific dice numbers.
+It refers to a bet that a particular number will appear on all three dice.
+For example, if you place a 'Triple Bet' on the number 4, you win if all three dice show 4.

+Question: What is the 'Long Combination' in Sic Bo?
+Which dice number combinations does it involve?
+Answer: In Sic Bo, the 'Long Combination' refers to a specific combination of dice numbers.
+It involves betting on a particular sequence of three numbers that will appear on the dice.
+For instance, if you place a 'Long Combination' bet on 1-2-3, you win if the outcome of the three dice is exactly that sequence: 1, 2, and 3 in any order.